UnionOfRAD/manual/en/controllers/controllers.md

 Here you can see that you've got access to the request parameters and the controller instance itself in the first two lines of the `applyfilter()` call.
 In this case, the g11n framework is inspecting the request and setting locale settings accordingly, but when creating your own filter, you'd have access to the same data.

-An important case to consider that's also covered in the g11n filters is remembering to also filter Lithium's other dispatcher: the console action dispatcher.
+An important case to consider that's also covered in the g11n filters is remembering to also filter li3's other dispatcher: the console action dispatcher.
 In other words, if you truly want to effect every action in an application, you might consider also filtering the `lithium\console\Dispatcher` as well as the `lithium\action\Dispatcher`.

 In this case, you'll want to use the special use/as syntax: